nyakaz73/secure_tested_django_api/README.md

 admin.site.register(Customer,CustomerAdmin)
 ```
-Also note another trick that you can do to concart two fields into one in Django admin.
-You simply create and function and give an  *obj*  as a param.
+Also note another trick that you can do to concat two fields in Django admin.
+You simply create a function and give an  *obj*  as a param.
 The obj will then be used to get the desired fields in this case **name** and **last_name**.
-Also note that in the list_display we then use the name of the function in this case *full_name*.
+Also note that in the list_display tuple we then use the name of the function in this case *full_name*.

-## 2 Creating an API
+### 1c CRUD API
 Now that we have our Model Ready Lets create the CRUD API.
 * First create an api app
 ```cmd